vitalstarorg/docker-ml.py/README.md

 # Host: using XQuartz on Mac
 xhost +

-# Enter docker using ssh with X11 Forwarding, password: ml
+# Start the container and/or ssh into it with X11 Forwarding, password: ml
-ssh -X -p 26 ml@localhost
+./container.sh

 # Test X11
 xclock